-Description: This is the first course in the MUS 183-184 sequence.
+Description: This is the first course in the MUS 183-MUS 184 sequence.
 Rehearsal and performance of works for percussion ensemble.
-(3 hours)
+(3 hours) SUNY GEN ED-n/a; NCC GEN ED-FAPA, HUM Offered: Fall, Spring

 MUS 184 - Percussion Ensemble II